rrwick/Bacsort/README.md

 * Produces pairwise ANI measurements using only the sequence shared by two assemblies.
 This makes it less swayed by the accessory genome and it may produce more accurate trees.

 Disadvantages:
-* FastANI is designed for 80-100% nucleotide identity, and so this approach is only recommended if you are working within a genus or closely related genera.
+* FastANI is designed for 80-100% nucleotide identity and will therefore struggle with greater divergences (see [Combining Mash and FastANI distances](#combining-mash-and-fastani-distances) below).
 * It is slower than Mash.
 * FastANI is not intrinsically parallel, so you'll need to parallelise it one way or another to cope with large datasets.